ecmwf/kronos/INSTALL.rst

   > conda env export

-The name of kronos=0.0.1 should now appear in the list of packages available in the kronos environment.
+The name of kronos=0.1.0 should now appear within the list of packages available in the kronos environment.

 ~~~~~~~~~~~~~~~